eliasjnior/awesome-motive-developer-applicant-challenge/README.md

 ## Start the project

-The following command will start the Docker for the project:
+The following command will start the Docker for the project and check on [http://wordpress.localhost](http://wordpress.localhost) to the page be available:

 ```bash
 docker compose up